Courtesy of Ron Niebrugge / Alamy Stock Photo

 At this time payday loans were called “check cashing services”.
 But this phrase did not fit the state usury laws and it was decided to substitute it by the word “loan” to avoid breaking the law.
 Payday lenders usually provided additional fees for every $100.
 These fees ranged from 10 to 20 per cent for every $100.

 Deregulation of banks that took place at the end of the 1980s affected small banks and forced them to vanish.
 This deregulation caused the appearance of organizations that offered payday loans.
 Moreover, lenders had to change loan procedure after deregulation to fit the terms of new laws.

 At the beginning of the 1990s, Allan Jones, an American businessman, founded an organization that provided short-term loans.
 In 1996 these short-term loans were legalized, which contributed to the development of Allan Jones’s business.
 For some years this organization has grown and became the largest company of this type in the USA.
 At first, the company had about 500 offices, but now it has more than 20 thousand offices around the USA, and their total income equals to 45 billion dollars per year.

 Payday loans Online

-Today the industry of payday loans involves a lot of controversy.
+Today the industry of payday loans involves a lot of controversies.
 There are supporters as well as opponents (i.e. the CFPB, an organization that argues against short-term loans), also, there are companies that offer some alternative ways of getting money.
-Some of them, for example, provide a possibility for a worker to get their salary at any time their need it.
+Some of them, for example, provides a possibility for a worker to get their salary at any time they need it.
 In addition, many companies direct possible borrowers to some special organizations that provide lower interest rates.